 Menopause also entails a significant drop in the hormones estrogen and progesterone that can trigger hair loss.
-Maintaining healthy hormones after menopause means keeping your adrenal (stress) glands working well.
+Maintaining healthy hormones after menopause means keeping your adrenal (stress) glands and HPA axis working well.
 Nurturing your body, reducing stress, ensuring adequate intake of vitamin C, B5, B6, Magnesium, and Zinc, getting 8 hours of sleep, 1-2 hours of complete relaxation or meditation, moderate exercise, and a clean diet can all keep adrenals running at their best.

 What are the Signs and Symptoms of Menopause?